 Read a simple paragraph leaning on your elbow with your hand on your cheek.
 Now read that same paragraph standing up and smiling.
 Sound different?
 It should.

-Habit #3: Create Winning Openers
+Habit #3: Create Winning Sales Openers

 Practice your opener to get agreement, eliminate resistance and know exactly what to say.
 Consider starting cold conversations with either implicit or explicit referral openers: